 Gila trout are found in moderate to high gradient perennial mountain streams above 5,400 ft elevation with stream temperatures below 77°F. They require clean gravel substrates for spawning, adequate stream flow to maintain water depth and cool temperatures, and sufficient pool density and habitat that provides refuge during periods of drought or warm temperatures.

-In Arizona, Gila trout are found in six recovery streams spread across the Agua Fria River, Blue River, lower Gila River, and Verde River drainages.
+In Arizona, Gila trout are found in seven recovery streams spread across the Agua Fria River, Blue River, lower Gila River, and Verde River drainages.
 The Department maintains an active Gila trout recovery and management program to increase their existence in Arizona within their historical range.
 Gila trout are also stocked into the East Verde River, Frye Mesa Reservoir, Watson Lake, Lynx Lake, and Goldwater Lake for non-recovery purposes to maintain sport fisheries.
 Angling is currently closed in all recovery streams occupied by Gila trout.